Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-activism.html.markdown

 #### Sel

 The first few months were like heaven.
-You wake up to the sound of the wind turbines, the sound of the future, and the song birds.
+You wake up to the sound of the wind turbines, the sound of the future, and the songbirds.
 I had a tent underneath a damson tree so I would wake up to the sound of birdsong each day.
 As time went on it was a little less Utopian but it's still better than living in the Capitalist system.

 #### Rachel